jun-xiao-mainlinestem/2026base/doc/button_control.md

 # Button Control

 ## L1
-*  Hold to intake balls halls into basket
+*  Hold to intake balls halls into basket (with color sorting: red = intake, blue = score middle)
 *  Release to stop the roller immediately

 ## L2